GarmageNet: A Multimodal Generative Framework for Sewing Pattern Design and Generic Garment Modeling: Introduction

-\item We develop a \textbf{\textit{robust stitching algorithm}} that converts Garmage into production-ready garment assets, by leveraging both 2D and 3D boundary cues integrated in the Garmage representation. facilitating downstream editing of sewing patterns, material properties, and dynamic simulations.
+\item We introduce \emph{Garmage}, a novel and compact representation that seamlessly encodes a garment's discrete sewing pattern structure and continuous draping geometry into fixed-length latent tokens, facilitating efficient integration with diffusion-based generative models and multi-modal cross-attention conditioning.

-\item Complementing GarmageNet, we release an initial set of high-fidelity, industrial-standard \textbf{\textit{Garmage dataset}} featuring detailed structural and style annotations.
-We also validate that GarmageNet's generation capabilities can, in turn, support the expansion of this dataset, creating a \textbf{\textit{scalable feedback loop}} for continuous improvement. \end{itemize}
+\item We develop \emph{GarmageJigsaw} to recover sewing relationships between Garmage panels by predicting point-to-point stitches along panel contours and convert Garmage into production-ready garment assets, facilitating downstream editing of sewing patterns, material properties, and dynamic simulations.